jrouwe/JoltPhysics/Docs/Architecture.md

 When another thread has removed the body between the time the body ID was obtained and the lock, the lock will fail.
 While the lock is taken, other threads cannot modify the body, so it is safe to work with it.
 Each body ID contains a sequence number, so body ID's will only be reused after many add/remove cycles.
 To write to a body use [BodyLockWrite](@ref BodyLockWrite).

 You cannot use BodyLockRead to lock multiple bodies (if two threads lock the same bodies in opposite order you'll get a deadlock).
 Use [BodyLockMultiRead](@ref BodyLockMultiRead) or [BodyLockMultiWrite](@ref BodyLockMultiWrite) to lock them in a consistent order.

+Note that a lot of convenience functions are exposed through the BodyInterface, but not all functionality is available, so you may need to lock the body to get the pointer and then call the function directly on the body.

+## Body Pointers vs Body ID's

+If you're only accessing the physics system from a single thread, you can use Body pointers instead of BodyID's.
+In this case you can also use the non-locking variant of the body interface.

+Note that there are still some restrictions:

+* You cannot read from / write to bodies or constraints while PhysicsSystem::Update is running.
+As soon as the Update starts, all body / constraint mutexes are locked.
+* Collision callbacks (see ContactListener) are called from within the PhysicsSystem::Update call from multiple threads.
+You can only read the body data during a callback.
+* Activation callbacks (see BodyActivationListener) are called in the same way.
+Again you should only read the body during the callback and not make any modifications.
+* Step callbacks (see PhysicsStepListener) are also called from PhysicsSystem::Update from multiple threads.
+You're responsible for making sure that there are no race conditions.
+In a step listener you can read/write bodies or constraints but you cannot add/remove them.

+If you are accessing the physics system from multiple threads, you should probably use BodyID's and the locking variant of the body interface.
+It is however still possible to use Body pointers if you're really careful.
+E.g. if there is a clear owner of a Body and you ensure that this owner does not read/write state during PhysicsSystem::Update or while other threads are reading the Body there will not be any race conditions.

 ## Shapes